raspberrypilearning/slug/en/step_8.md

 ---
 title: Answer
 ---
-Your first three vegetables are generated and added to the vegetables list.
-When the slug moves onto a pixel containing a vegetable she appears to "eat" it because the slug's pixels are drawn over the top of the vegetable.
+Since the `make_veg` function only generates vegetables if the `vegetables` list contains fewer than three items, no new vegetables will appear once the list contains three vegetables.
+So at the moment, your first three vegetables are generated and added to the `vegetables` list.
+When the slug moves onto a pixel containing a vegetable, she appears to eat it because the slug's pixels are drawn over the top of the vegetable.
 However, the vegetable is never removed from the `vegetables` list.

-Since we only generate vegetables when the list contains fewer than 3 coordinates, no new vegetables will ever be generated once the list contains 3 vegetables.
 --- /collapse ---

-+ Add some code at the end of the `move()` function so that whenever the slug enters a new pixel, we check if that pixel is in the `vegetables` list.

-+ If the pixel is in the vegetables list, remove it from the list.
++ Add some code at the end of the `move()` function so that, whenever the slug moves to a new pixel, the function checks whether that pixel is in the `vegetables` list.
+If the pixel is in the `vegetables` list, remove it from the list.

 Let's also add a score to keep track of how many vegetables the slug has eaten.

-+ In the variables section, create a score variable which starts as `0`
++ In the variables section, create a `score` variable which starts as `0`.

-+ Whenever the slug eats a vegetable, also add one to the score.
-Don't forget that because this variable was created outside of the function, we will need to specify that we want to use `global score` at the start of the `move()` function or we will not be allowed to change its value.
++ Whenever the slug eats a vegetable, add 1 to the score.
+Don't forget that, because the `score` variable was created outside of the function, you need to specify that you want to use `global score` at the start of the `move()` function so that the function is allowed to change it.

 --- hints ---
 --- hint ---
-Here is some pseudo code for the check which should occur within the `move()` function:
+Here is some pseudocode for the check which should occur within the `move()` function:

-**IF** new pixel **IS IN** vegetables
+`if` new pixel is `in` vegetables
-...**REMOVE** new pixel from vegetables list ...**ADD** 1 to score
+`remove` new pixel from vegetables
+`add` 1 to score
 --- /hint ---
 --- hint ---
-Here is the code which should be added to the end of the `move()` function:
+Here is the code you should add to the end of the `move()` function:

 ```python
 if next in vegetables: